NiclO1337/pp1-strawberry-lovers/README.md

 ## Testing

-Testing made in seperate file [testing.md](testing.md)
+Testing made in separate file [testing.md](testing.md)

 ## Deployment
-Project repository was created from Code Institute template then cloned to my computer using VS code.
+The project repository was created from the Code Institute template and then cloned to my computer using VS code.
 Changes were continuously pushed back up to Github for source control.<br>
 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab
 - From the source section drop-down menu, select the Main Branch